fourstix/Elfos-Diskless-Rom/README.md

 Note: The Dump Memory and Load Memory commands end after the XModem transfer is complete.

+## Build Instructions
+Step by step instructions on how to build the MChip Elf/OS Diskless ROM are available [here.](MChipBuildSteps.md)

 Pico/Elf v2 Microcomputer
 -------------------------
 The [Pico/Elf v2 Microcomputer](http://www.elf-emulation.com/picoelf.html) was designed by Mike Riley.
 Information about the Pico/Elf v2 Microcomputer is available on the [Elf-Emulation website](http://www.elf-emulation.com/) and an archive of his website is [available on Github.](https://github.com/rileym65/Website-ElfEmulation)